acgaudette/txtquad/README.md

 - There is one example executable, but five demos, including a benchmark.
   The demo selection can be controlled at compilation time by a define, or the $demo var in ./build.ninja
-- This repo has some other orbiting code in it, like my corny single-header math library.
-  Maybe I'll move those out later.
-  See ./extras/ for useful txtquad extension code.
+- See ./extras/ for useful txtquad extension code.

 # Using the input module